glujan/WrUT/geneticVega/README.md

-# geneticVegaCS
+Originally created in January 2015

-Genetic Algorithms for minima search of multimodal functions
+Genetic Algorithms for minima search of multimodal functions.

+Kudos to Piotr Semberecki who doesn't seem to have a GitHub profile.